yuioiau/create-t3-turbo-supabase/README.md

 1. Go to [the Supabase dashboard](https://app.supabase.com/projects) and create a new project.
 2. Under project settings, retrieve the environment variables `reference id`, `project url` & `anon public key` and paste them into [.env](./.env.example) and [apps/expo/.env](./apps/expo/.env.example) in the necessary places.
 You'll also need the database password you set when creating the project.
 3. Under `Auth`, configure any auth provider(s) of your choice.
 This repo is using Github for Web and Apple for Mobile.
+4. Under `Auth` -> `URL Configuration`, set the `Site URL` to your production URL and add `http://localhost:3000/**` and `https://*-username.vercel.app/**` to `Redirect URLs` as detailed here <https://supabase.com/docs/guides/auth/redirect-urls#vercel-preview-urls>.
-4. Setup a trigger when a new user signs up: <https://supabase.com/docs/guides/auth/managing-user-data#using-triggers>.
+5. Setup a trigger when a new user signs up: <https://supabase.com/docs/guides/auth/managing-user-data#using-triggers>.
 Can run this in the SQL Editor.

 ```sql
 -- inserts a row into public.profile